Foreign Language - Spanish

-“The children really enjoy and benefit so much form our e-twinning project.
+“The children really enjoy and benefit so much from our e-twinning project.
 It’s a new approach to learning languages where the children are given a more active role to showcase their talent!

 During the termly Skype sessions, the children are able to practice their Spanish in a real context - speaking Spanish to children their own age.”

 Spanish teacher at Wykeham Primary School